Everything you need to know to sell your story and yourself … in just one sentence.

 You may have never written a logline before.
 Great!
 We’ll do a lot of that together.

-You may have been banging your head against the wall trying to construct a perfect logline, but you’re frustrated you can’t quite hit the mark.
-Cool!
-Bring the loglines you love and the loglines you hate.
-You’ll leave with the tools you need to whip them into shape.
+You may have been banging your head against the wall trying to construct a great logline, but you’re frustrated that you can’t quite hit the mark.

 While we hope to get to as many of the attendees' loglines as possible, we do not guarantee everyone will have a chance to get live feedback.
 First come, first serve.